-Fact Sheet on Biological Effects of Radiation
+Backgrounder on Biological Effects of Radiation

 Radiation is all around us.
-It is naturally present in our environment and has been since the birth of this planet.
-Consequently, life has evolved in an environment which has significant levels of ionizing radiation.
-It comes from outer space (cosmic), the ground (terrestrial), and even from within our own bodies.
-It is present in the air we breathe, the food we eat, the water we drink, and in the construction materials used to build our homes.
+It is in our environment and has been since the Earth was formed.
+As a result, life has evolved in the presence of significant levels of ionizing radiation.
+It comes from outer space (cosmic), the ground (terrestrial) and even from within our own bodies.
+It is in the air we breathe, the food we eat, the water we drink and the materials used to build our homes.

-Man-made sources of radiation from medical, commercial, and industrial activities contribute about another 310 mrem to our annual radiation exposure.
-One of the largest of these sources of exposure is computed tomography (CT) scans, which account for about 150 mrem.
-Other medical procedures together account for about another 150 mrem each year.
-In addition, some consumer products such as tobacco, fertilizer, welding rods, exit signs, luminous watch dials, and smoke detectors contribute about 10 mrem per year.
+Man-made sources of radiation from medical, commercial and industrial activities contribute roughly 310 mrem more to our annual exposure.
+Computed tomography (CT) scans, which account for about 150 mrem, are among the largest of these sources.
+About another 150 mrem each year comes from other medical procedures.
+Some consumer products such as tobacco, fertilizer, welding rods, exit signs, luminous watch dials and smoke detectors contribute about 10 mrem per year.
 The pie chart below shows the radiation sources that make up the average annual U.S. radiation dose of 620 mrem.

 Biological Effects of Radiation